 Do it before or while implementing RPA- but do not standardize after implementation.
 If you are not willing and ready to perform analysis and standardization on the manual procedures, don’t even bother to think about RPA finance.

 Nevertheless, understanding RPA software does not mean you will be able to scale without performing several scoped up analysis.
-If you lack experience in lean process improvement, change management, or lack background in consulting works, you had better hire a pro to assist.
+If you lack experience in lean process improvement, change management, or lack of background in consulting works, you had better hire a pro to assist.